CDPR-Modding-Documentation/REDkit-bugtracker/guides/using-redkit-on-linux.md

-**This method was tested on Linux Mint v22.1 'Xia' Cinnamon Edition.
+**This method was tested on Linux Mint v22.1 'Xia' Cinnamon Edition as well as CachyOS (August 2025 Release).
 This method is not guaranteed to work with other Linux distributions.**\
 \
 The Witcher 3 REDkit can run on Linux via Proton but can run into two common issues.
 Below are possible solutions